MikeiLL/mz-mindbody-api/README.txt

 Update npm dependencies as per DependaBot.

 = v2.6.2 =
-Enhancement: Support override for transient in get_mbo_results.
+Enhancement: Support override for transient in getMboResults.

 = v2.6.1 =
 Bugfix: Class method name had changed in one place, but not in another.